szabgab/silicon-wadi/README.md

 https://www.gps-coordinates.net/ can be used to convert and `address` to `coordinates`.

-"area" is one of the keys from the [areas.json](data/areas.json) file.
+`area` is one of the keys from the [areas.json](data/areas.json) file.
+We use this field to try to cluster the offices.

 # Demo application: